 Len Senater 33:04

-Well, there’s a few things those first of all, there’s a crack in everything.
-And that’s how the light gets in.
+Well, there's a few things.
+First of all, there's a crack in everything.
+And that's how the light gets in.
 So you have to kind of figure out the structure of the rules.
-And then you find the cracks in them, where you can flex to create things that don’t currently exist.
-And then you’re going into this, I didn’t know how vigorously or rigorously these laws would be enforced.
+And then you find the cracks in them, where you can flex to create things that don't currently exist.
+And then going into this, I didn't know how vigorously or rigorously these laws would be enforced.
 And I ran afoul I had a summons to go to court for operating a victualling house.
-That’s what they would call a restaurant in the bylaws.
-To give you an idea of when they were written,
+That's what they would call the restaurant in the bylaws.
+To give you a good idea of when they were written,

 Qasim Virjee 33:37